edmundhung/conform/docs/ja/api/react/future/useControl.md

 ### `onFocus?: () => void`

-A callback function that is called when the base input is focused.
-Use this to delegate the focus to a custom input component.
+A callback function that is triggered when the base input is focused.
+Use this to delegate focus to a custom input.

 ```ts
 const control = useControl({